fisherxu/edgecore-indocker/README.md

 ## Build the image

-Use the cmd below:
+Use the cmd below to build the image:
 ```
 DOCKER_BUILDKIT=1 docker build --no-cache  -t {image}:{tag} .
 ```

-This directory contains sources for building the `kind` base "node" image.

-The image can be built with `make quick`.

 ## Maintenance